 Are visitors and staff required to wear masks?

-All visitors and staff, except for children under two years of age, are required to wear a mask inside the museums.
+All visitors and staff, except for children under two years of age, are strongly encouraged to wear a mask inside the museums, regardless of vaccination status.

 How are the museums adhering to physical-distancing requirements?